ngmitam/OptimizedGASDemo/README.md

 ### Quick Tips

 -   Enable `GameplayAbilities` and `ModularGameplay` plugins in your project settings.
--   Use AttributeSets for health, mana, and custom stats.
+-   Use AttributeSets for health, mana, stamina, damage, movement, and custom stats.
 -   Implement abilities as subclasses of `UGameplayAbility`.
+Check `Variant_Combat/Gameplay/Abilities/` for examples.
+-   For multiplayer, ensure proper replication conditions (OwnerOnly for UI attributes, None for gameplay).

 ### Replication and Prediction Best-Practices